stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 section).
 PSyclone will then generate code to iterate over both owned and annexed DoFs, thereby reducing the number of halo exchanges required (at the expense of redundantly computing annexed DoFs).
-For more details please refer to the :ref:`dynamo0.3-developers` developers section.
+For more details please refer to the :ref:`dev_guide:lfric-developers` section in the Developer's Guide.

 .. _lfric-run-time-checks: